JoshuaP199/Pico_Plant_Waterer/Plant_Waterer_V0.1/README.txt

 Things to work on for next version:
     Clean up wiring
     Possibly add a display to show information
-    Add a solar panel to charge the battery (The server manager is already in use just not hooked up to panel yet) If temps get high look into a cooling solution Make a better design
+    Add a solar panel to charge the battery (The solar manager is already in use just not hooked up to panel) If temps get high look into a cooling solution Make a better design